What Are The Most Common Pasta Cooking Mistakes?

 Introduction

-Traditionally, cooking techniques were passed down through generations, and in the case of pasta, some outrageous theories have been allowed to rumble on unchallenged.
-Here we're picking apart the top 20 mistakes people make when cooking pasta, blow by blow.
+Traditionally, cooking techniques would be passed down through generations, and in the case of pasta, some outrageous theories have been allowed to rumble on unchallenged.
+Here, we're picking apart the top 20 mistakes people make when cooking pasta, blow by blow.

 1.)
 Choosing the cheap stuff

-Everyone loves saving on their grocery bill, but we always recommend opting for premium pasta if your budget allows.
-The ingredients won't necessarily be better, but the pricier stuff will almost always have been dried slowly and made with superior equipment to ensure the sauce sticks to the pasta better.
+Everyone loves saving on their grocery bill, but we always recommend premium pasta if your budget allows.
+The ingredients won't necessarily be of higher quality, but the producers of the pricer stuff will almost always have dried it slowly and made it with superior equipment to ensure the sauce sticks to the pasta better.

 2.)
 Thinking that fresh is better than dried